Skin ageing

 Smoking

-The next biggest extrinsic factor that accelerates our skin ageing smoking, and naturally, the more years you smoke, the more it will show on your skin.
+The next biggest extrinsic factor that accelerates our skin ageing is smoking, and naturally, the more years you smoke, the more it will show on your skin.

 Research has found that smoking has a strong effect on skin ageing, even in people who protect their skin from sun exposure.
-So, even though smoking second on our list here, it’s still a huge factor in skin ageing.
+So, even though smoking is second on our list here, it’s still a huge factor in skin ageing.

 Alcohol consumption